varnish/Varnish-Book/varnish_book.rst

 The Child Process: The Cacher .............................

-Since the *Cacher* listes on public IP addresses and known ports, it is exposed to evil clients.
+Since the *Cacher* listens on public IP addresses and known ports, it is exposed to evil clients.
 Therefore, for security reasons, this child process is owned by the *nobody* user, and it has no backwards communication to its parent, the *Manager*.

 The main functions of the *Cacher* are: